Goldferret/MEDAL-LAB/README.md

 ### Single Image Capture
 The robot node includes a `capture_single_image` action that:
-- Temporarily starts the camera pipeline if needed
-- Captures a single RGB image
+- Captures a single RGB image from the camera
 - Saves it as `captures/capture_YYYYMMDD_HHMMSS.jpg`
-- Automatically stops the camera pipeline to conserve resources
+- Returns image metadata and file information

 **Note**: All experimental data (experiment folders and single captures) are automatically excluded from git commits to protect your personal research data.